 Camp Wildwood: This outdoor environmental workshop is held at King's Mountain State Park in June.
 It is for 10th to 12th grade students.
 They learn about the diversity of our natural resources through fun activities and the variety of career choices within the environmental field.
 The District will sponsor a student if accepted.

 Poster Contest - Each year the District sponsors a Poster Contest for Kindergarten thru 3rd grade classes.
 Posters are class projects.
 The winning class receives their choice of a pizza or ice cream party.
-The 2023 winner was Mr. Collington's class at Kenneth Garnder Elementary School.

 Photography Contest - The Conservation District sponsors a photography contest for students in the 9 -12 grades.
 Students may enter in any of the four categories: Trees and Plants, Native Wildlife, Landscapes, or Rural Life.